Tag Archive for: exams

 Students experience this stress for many reasons.
 It can be due to parental or financial pressure to perform well, pressure from educators to achieve good marks overall, or self-induced pressure to perform well.
 This stress can become debilitating to students.
 This is especially true in a year where such a large emphasis is placed on academic performance.
 It is, therefore, extremely important that this stress be managed effectively in students, to ensure good emotional well-being and, subsequently, good academic performance.

-Managing your stress is a skill-set, and stress management differs from person-to-person.
+Managing your stress during matric exams is a valuable skill-set.
+Stress management differs from person-to-person.
 The following tips, however, can guide you in finding ways to effectively manage your stress:

 • Get enough sleep: Sleeping 6-8 hours a night is essential to maintaining the physical and cognitive functioning required of a high school student.